cruelbloom/odin-recipes/README.md

 # odin-recipes
 My current project is my first major assignment in the curriculum.
 I'm tasked with creating a food recipe website of some of my favorite meals.
 This project will test the fundamentals of git, github, and html.
 By using html, I will be able to create paragraphs, headings, links, and include media.
+This is my second time completing this project.
+I had trouble setting up the repository and linking it to the work I was completing in my first attempt.
+For my second attempt, I ensured I was utilizing "git add", "git commit", and "git push" to ensure I'm sending the files to github.
+I can now clearly see the files in github and have a better understanding of setting up the repository, linking/cloning it to the computer, and ensuring I'm updating/adding/commiting/pushing work completed.